Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Numerical Results

 For swimming at high Re, the comparison of curvature between the two-shape-mode swimmer and the three-shape-mode swimmer shows that adding the extra shape mode does not significantly alter the curvature.
 In fact, to avoid additional power consumption due to the extra degrees of freedom, the optimization tends to make the additional shape mode of the three-shape-mode swimmer as close as possible to being orthogonal to the original motion, thereby minimizing power consumption.

-Fig.~\ref{fig:gait} shows the optimal deformation of different swimmers at low and high Re.\footnote{Please refer to the supplementary video for more details, including demonstrations of swimming in the $y$ and $\theta$ directions.} For the three-link and serpenoid swimmers, we fixed the shape mode and optimized only the gait, while for the two-shape-mode swimmer, both shape modes and gaits were optimized.
+Fig.~\ref{fig:gait} shows the optimal deformation of different swimmers at low and high Re.
+For the three-link and serpenoid swimmers, we fixed the shape mode and optimized only the gait, while for the two-shape-mode swimmer, both shape modes and gaits were optimized.
 At low Re, the deformation becomes progressively smoother and more consistent from the three-link to the two-shape-mode swimmer, leading to a more uniform drag distribution on the continuum and reduced power dissipation due to viscous drag.

 Similarly, for swimming at high Re, we observe that from top to bottom, the sweep of the continuum during locomotion becomes increasingly gentle, resulting in a more consistent momentum distribution across each segment during deformation, thus minimizing the active force required to change momentum during swimming.